-From our discussion above, we saw that baseLCP constructs the threshold $\hat{q}_{1-\alpha}(X_{n+1})$ with weights defined by a kernel centered at $X_{n+1}$, which then leads to coverage for a ``synthetic sample'' $\tX_{n+1}$ that is sampled \emph{near} $X_{n+1}$.
-To define randomly-localized conformal prediction (RLCP), we will reverse this construction: we will define the threshold using weights centered at a random $\tX_{n+1}$ sampled near $X_{n+1}$, and will see later on that this leads to marginal coverage (and also approximate local coverage) at $X_{n+1}$.
+From our discussion above, we saw that baseLCP constructs the threshold $\hat{q}_{1-\alpha}(X_{n+1})$ with weights defined by a kernel centred at $X_{n+1}$, which then leads to coverage for a ``synthetic sample'' $\tX_{n+1}$ that is sampled \emph{near} $X_{n+1}$.
+To define RLCP, we will reverse this construction: we will define the threshold using weights centred at a random $\tX_{n+1}$ sampled near $X_{n+1}$, and will see later on that this leads to marginal coverage (and also approximate local coverage) at $X_{n+1}$.

 We now define the method.
 We again begin with a function $H:\calX\times\calX\rightarrow \RR_{\geq 0}$, with an added assumption that, for each $x$, $H(x,\cdot)$ defines a density with respect to some base measure $\nu$ on $\calX$: